solwhitehorn/solwhitehorn.github.io/_drafts/2020-07-30-switch-future-ports.md

 <br>

 I was born in the mid-80s, which mean that I had the chance to live through what I consider a golden era of video games.
 I still remember playing pacman on my old man's Apple II.
-Along the years, I was lucky to have a lot of different systems and latter on I went on chasing what I was missing.
+Along the years, I was lucky to have a lot of different systems and later on I went on chasing what I was missing.

 The nostalgia lens or Rosy retrospection is a real phenomenon where in your memory you kindly remember what seems to be a better past.
 You know like: "In my time we didn't have DLCs and live service and always connect games".
 I might be wrong on that but I truly thing that a lot of things were easier 20 years ago than right now.